 - shorter bank lines (If you’re into online banking like I’m fast becoming a fan of, that’s a big time-saver, but there may still be a few times when a bank visit may be necessary.)
-Thankfully, my bank has short lines and good service but I’ve noticed (and experienced) some winding congalines of frustrated and antsy people inching up to exhausted tellers and that rarely ever happens when (or if) you happen to go to the bank just after typical ‘work hours’ when most people are at their desk waiting to go to the bank at lunch.
+Thankfully, my bank has short lines and good service but I’ve noticed (and experienced) some winding congalines of frustrated and antsy people inching up to exhausted tellers and that rarely ever happens when (or if) you happen to go to the bank just after typical ‘work hours’ start, when most people are at their desk waiting to go to the bank at lunch.

 - Save money on meals.
 Instead of buying expensive mochas that cost Bds. $8.50 (Usd.$4.25) or peanut smoothies made with just whey powder and peanut butter ($9.00) then having to buy breakfast and lunch 5 days a week, you can make shakes, soups and meals.
 I’m no pro but my cooking skills went up significantly since I started working from home.
-Wanna see some Caribbean homecooked meals?
-Click here.

 - What traffic?
 The main thing to study when it comes to numbers is website traffic and client consistency.
 Bye-bye early morning road runs (compassion to you loyal mums and dads who take your little ones to school, although I’m sure that brings its own highlights too.)

 - Take a short siesta or change your working position and setting when compelled.
-Yes, there are some innovative companies and co-working spaces (I mostly see those online) that provide cool, practical and ergonomically-friendly options like standing desks, sweet sofas, cosy cafe-style areas and fabulous furnishings to suit different work modes but you’ll save buying loads of diverse furniture when you work from home.
+Yes, there are some innovative companies and co-working spaces (I mostly see those online) that provide cool, practical and ergonomically-friendly options like standing desks, sweet sofas, cosy cafe-style areas and fabulous furnishings to suit different work modes but you’ll save buying loads of diverse furniture when you work at home.
 A few hours blogging from a cafe, sit-down sesh on a bench at a quaint venue, day in a hotel’s business centre, or an intentional visit to a co-working space help add an ‘accent colour’ to your work-from-home week.

-- You get to design your own office, studio or workspace to match your vibe and needs.
+- You get to design your own office, studio or workspace to match your essence, taste and needs.
 What colours, background sound, air quality and temperature, lighting, desk style, stationery supplies suit you best?
 Refreshing your decor is one way of de-cluttering your space and re-setting and boosting your productivity and joy factor.

 - Save gas money or daily transportation costs.

 - Business hours.
 I mention these in my Business Clarity Map.
 As an entrepreneur, these are up to you.
-Set the span of (gifted) time that works best for you so you can serve your clients/customers refreshed and not from a place of exhaustion.
+Set the span of gifted time that works best for you so you can serve your clients/customers refreshed and not from a place of exhaustion.

 - Outings become adventures.